 - Classes are to learn and develop clean technique, accept and understand rules and why they apply.

-- Acknowledgement of every teacher should always be a part of every student’s classroom etiquette.
-(Reverance).
+isonly allowed in the kitchen area.
+No smoking allowed anywhere.
+Acknowledgementof every teacher should always be a part of every student’s classroom etiquette. ( Reverance).

 PROFESSIONAL CLASS RATE